Have a question about foot problems, appointments or what to expect when you come into the Healthy Life Foot Clinic?

 Below we have a few of our most frequently asked questions.
 Have a read through and if you cannot find what you’re after feel free to contact us via the form on this page or reach out to us on the contact page.

 When you have any contact with Healthy Life Foot Clinic, you will always feel welcomed and cared for.
 When you arrive, you’ll be welcomed by one of our friendly team.
 You may need to complete some paperwork but you’ll be seen on time.
-Jo or Mark (our 2 amazing Podiatrists) will take extra special care of you immediately.
-They will take the time to listen to your concerns, find out what the pain or problem is stopping you from doing, thoroughly assess what’s wrong and then explain all of this in non-technical ways.
+Sebastian, Jo or Mark (our 3 amazing Podiatrists) will take extra special care of you immediately.
+They will take the time to listen to your concerns, find out what the primary pain or problem is stopping you moving comfortably, thoroughly assess what’s wrong and then explain all of this in non-technical ways.

 Where possible, we will always provide some form of treatment to try and get you more comfortable straight away.
-You will also always leave with a clear written plan of any further treatment required, costs and importantly anything you need to do such as exercises, footwear etc.
+Following a complete and thorough analysis, you will also always leave with a clear plan of any further treatment required, any extra costs involved and importantly anything you need to do such as exercises, footwear, etc.

 When you visit us, always wear clothing that is comfortable.
-We frequently as part of our assessment need to observe you walking so wearing pants that roll up above your ankles.
+Frequently, as part of our assessment, we need to observe you walking so wearing pants that roll up above the ankles makes it easier.

 If you have private health cover with Podiatry, then you will generally be able to receive a rebate on your visit or services provided.
 If you are unsure if you are covered, we encourage you to contact your health insurer for more information.
 We have onsite HICAPS facilities so we can process your claim on the spot.

-No you don’t need a referral to see a Podiatrist.
-As a primary health care provider, you do not need to see your GP prior to making an appointment with us.
+No, as a private patient, you DO NOT need a doctor’s referral to see a Podiatrist.
+As a primary health care provider, you do not need to see your GP prior to making an appointment with us if you plan on using your private health insurance.

 Podiatry consultations and services are covered under private health insurance.
 If you are referred to us by your GP with a Medicare referral, there will be a gap.
-For further information please contact the clinic so we can learn more about your problem and then give you a specific on fees.
+For further information please contact the clinic so we can learn more about your problem.
+We can then provide specific fees along with appropriate item numbers for insurance claiming purposes.

 This is when the side of the nail digs into the skin and then becomes painful and potentially infected.
 The cause varies but most commonly is due to either the way the person has cut their nail or the nail has become damaged in some way.